RedHatQuickCourses/rhoai3-catalog/README.md

 > **The Problem:** Users can find models anywhere.
 They cannot safely deploy them everywhere.
 > **The Solution:** The Model Catalog provides a curated, validated “showroom” with a streamlined deployment wizard and enterprise-ready artifacts (ModelCars).

-This repository contains a complete **Course-in-a-Box** that teaches platform engineers and administrators how to operate the **Model Catalog** in **Red Hat OpenShift AI 3.2**: architecture, deployment workflow, source configuration, and known constraints.
+This repository contains a complete **Course-in-a-Box** that teaches platform engineers and administrators how to operate the **Model Catalog** in **Red Hat OpenShift AI 3.3**: architecture, deployment workflow, source configuration, and known constraints.

+📚 **Full course documentation:** The complete Antora course (architecture, labs, troubleshooting) is in this repository—see **Option 1: View the Full Course** below to build and view it.
+Use the course when you need more detail than this runbook.

 ---